-15. Does your country have a national policy promoting community delivery of antiretroviral therapy (such as outside of health facilities)?
+16. Does your country have a national policy promoting community delivery of antiretroviral therapy (such as outside of health facilities)?

 Yes

 No

-15 1 If ves where is delivery in a community setting implemented?
+16.1 If yes, where is delivery in a community setting implemented?

 Nationally

 Regionally

 At pilot sites

 Other (please specify):

-15.2 If yes, to which populations is antiretroviral therapy provided in community settings in your country (such as outside of health facilities)?
+16.2 If yes, to which populations is antiretroviral therapy provided in community settings in your country (such as outside of health facilities)?

 For all people on antiretroviral therapy, including pregnant and breastfeeding women and children

 For all people on antiretroviral therapy, excluding pregnant and breastfeeding women and children

 For all people on antiretroviral therapy, including pregnant and breastfeeding women, but excluding children

 For all people on antiretroviral therapy, including children, but excluding pregnant and breastfeeding women

 For all people who are stable on antiretroviral therapy, according to the national guidelines

 Other (please specify):

-15.3 If yes, which differentiated care services is your country using for the pick-up of antiretroviral medicine?
-Please select all that apply.
+16.3 If yes, which differentiated service delivery models is your country using for the pick-up of antiretroviral medicine (select all that apply)?

-Pharmacy pick-up at the same site as the health facility

-Other pharmacy (e.g., stand-alone)

-Adherence group at the same site as the health facility

-Community pick-up points (individual)

-Community-based adherence groups
+Group models managed by health-care workers (such as adherence clubs, teen clubs)

+Group models managed by clients (such as community adherence groups, client-led ART delivery)

+Individual models based at facilities (such as multi-month ARV refills, fast track ARV pick-up)

+Individual models not based at facilities (such as community drug distribution points, ARV lockers, home ARV delivery, mobile clinics)

 Other (please specify):

-16. Does your country have a national policy on the frequency of clinic visits for adults who are established on antiretroviral therapy?
+17. Does your country have a national policy on the frequency of clinic visits for adults who are established on antiretroviral therapy?

 Yes

 No

-16.1 If yes, please specify the frequency of clinic visits in the national policy.
+17.1 If yes, please specify the frequency of clinic visits in the national policy.

 Once a month

 Every 2 months

 Every 3 months

 Every 6 months

 Every 12 months

-16.2 If yes, what is the status of implementation?
+17.2 If yes, what is the status of implementation?

 Implemented in few (<50%) treatment sites

 Implemented in many (50-95%) treatment sites

 Implemented countrywide (>95% of treatment sites)

 Not implemented in practice

 Other (please specify):